kullbachxyz/website/content/_index.md

 ## _Welcome to my corner of the web :-)_

-This is my website, where I like to share my toughts, insights and guides on how to be more independent from big tech.
+This is my website, where I like to share my thoughts, insights and guides on how to be more independent from big tech.
 If something resonates with you, I’d love to hear your perspective — feel free to reach out.

 <!--This is my website, where I like to share my toughts, insights and guides on how to be more independent from big tech.
 Feel free to check out my [posts](/posts) and reach out to chat about it if you like.-->